BrandonWare/gamingreadme/BackEnd/Readme.md

 Clone the repository: git@github.com:BrandonWare/gamingapp.git

-Navigate into the project folder:
+# Navigate into the project folder:

 cd gamingapp

 # Install the required dependencies:

+npm install

-Database Setup
+# Database Setup
 PostgreSQL Setup:
+Install PostgreSQL:
-Install PostgreSQL: If you don’t have PostgreSQL installed, you can follow the installation guide here:[ PostgreSQL Installation Guide.](https://www.postgresql.org/download/)
+If you don’t have PostgreSQL installed, you can follow the installation guide here: PostgreSQL Installation Guide.

-Create a Database: After installing PostgreSQL, create a new database for the project:
+# Create a Database:
+After installing PostgreSQL, create a new database for the project:

 createdb gamingdb

-Configure the Database: The database connection is configured in the .env file with the following variable:
+# Configure the Database:
+The database connection is configured in the .env file with the following variable:

 DATABASE_URL=postgres://username:password@localhost:5432/gamingdb

 Replace username, password, and gamingdb with your actual PostgreSQL credentials and database name.

-Start the Backend Server: Once the database is set up, start the backend server by running:

-npm start
-This will start the backend API server at http://localhost:5000 (or another specified port).

-# Create tables in pgadmin

-Right-click on the "Tables" section under your database (gamingdb) in the left sidebar.

-Choose Create -> Table from the context menu.

-In the dialog box that appears, give your table a name (e.g., users).

-Click on the Columns tab to start adding columns.

-Add id as a SERIAL column and set it as the Primary Key.

-Add gamename as a VARCHAR(100) column and check the NOT NULL option.

-Click Save to create the table.

-Repeat the process for the games table.

-# API Documentation
-GET /users
-Description: Fetches a list of all users in the system.

-Response Example:

-[
-  { "id": 1, "gamename": "John Doe" },
-  { "id": 2, "gamename": "Jane Smith" }
-]
-POST /users
-Description: Creates a new user.

-Request Example:

-{
-  "gamename": "New User"
-}
-Response Example:

-json
-Copy
-{ "id": 3, "gamename": "New User" }
-GET /games
-Description: Fetches a list of all games.

-Response Example:

-[
-  { "id": 1, "gamename": "Game 1" },
-  { "id": 2, "gamename": "Game 2" }
-]
-POST /games
-Description: Adds a new game to the system.

-Request Example:

-{
-  "gamename": "New Game"
-}
-Response Example:

-{ "id": 3, "gamename": "New Game" }

-# Start the Backend Server: Once the database is set up, start the backend server by running:

-npm start

-This will start the backend API server at http://localhost:8008 (or another specified port).

-# Deployment Guide

-Initialize a Git Repository: If you haven’t already initialized a Git repository in the project, run the following commands:

-git init
-Add Your Remote GitHub Repository: Create a new repository on GitHub (e.g., https://github.com/BrandonWare/gamingapp.git

-Add this repository as the remote:

-git remote add origin git@github.com:BrandonWare/gamingapp.git Commit Your Code: Add all the files to the staging area and commit them:

-git add .
-git commit -m "Initial commit"

-Push Code to GitHub:

-git push -u origin main
-This will upload the project to the GitHub repository you just created.
+# Steps to Set Up Tables in pgAdmin 4 UI
+Open pgAdmin 4:

+Launch pgAdmin 4 on your computer.

+Connect to your PostgreSQL server by entering your credentials (username and password).

+Select the Database:

+In the left sidebar, expand the server where your PostgreSQL is running.

+Under the Databases section, find and click on your database (gamingdb).
+If you haven't created it yet, right-click on "Databases" and select Create -> Database to create a new one.
+You can name it gamingdb (or any name of your choice).

+Navigate to the "Tables" Section:

+After selecting your database, expand the Schemas section, then the public schema.

+Under public, find the Tables section.
+Right-click on Tables and select Create -> Table.

+Create the users Table:

+Table Name: In the "General" tab, enter the name for your first table: users.

+Define Columns:

+Click on the Columns tab.

+Click the + button to add a new column.

+For each column, provide the following:

+Column Name: id

+Data Type: SERIAL

+Check the Primary Key option to make this column the primary key.

+Click Save to add the column.

+Now, add another column:

+Column Name: gamename

+Data Type: VARCHAR(100)

+Check the NOT NULL option to ensure the gamename field cannot be empty.

+After adding both columns, click Save to create the users table.

+Create the games Table:

+Table Name: In the "General" tab, enter the name for your second table: games.

+Define Columns:

+Click on the Columns tab.

+Click the + button to add a new column.

+For each column, provide the following:

+Column Name: id

+Data Type: SERIAL

+Check the Primary Key option to make this column the primary key.

+Click Save to add the column.

+Now, add another column:

+Column Name: gamename

+Data Type: VARCHAR(100)

+Check the NOT NULL option to ensure the gamename field cannot be empty.

+After adding both columns, click Save to create the games table.

+Verify the Tables:

+After you’ve created the tables, you should see the users and games tables listed under the Tables section in the public schema.

+You can expand each table to see the columns and their details.